 Best of Show

-They don’t really have that category in this competition, but if they did, Tandem Chocolates, UT, would have won it.
+They don’t really have that category in this competition, but if they did, Tandem Chocolates, Reno, NV, would have won it.
 And that’s not just my opinion.
 They swept the awards with their 2 truffle entries, Elderflower Lemon Cordial and Raspberry Yuzu Crunch.
 Both truffles were beautiful and tasted delicious.

 The Elderflower Lemon Cordial was a white dome liberally splashed with yellow and gold.
 The white chocolate shell was soft, and the inside was semi liquid with a light lemony smell.
 It tasted like lemon meringue pie, and ended a little buttery.
 A very good, not too sweet white chocolate truffle, it was my favorite piece in the competition.

 I think it was everybody else’s favorite too: It won the Gold in all categories (Best Ingredient Combinations, Best Taste, Best Texture, and Most Unique).
 It was rated the #1 Best White Chocolate for 2020 and received 4.5 stars (the highest possible).

 Tandem’s other entry was very good too.
 The Raspberry Yuzu Crunch was a raspberry colored dome dragged with gold luster dust.
 Like the Elderflower Lemon Cordial the white chocolate shell was a smooth, soft texture, and the inside was an interesting 3 layers: semi liquid on top of praline and ganache.
 It had a good raspberry smell, but I tasted the citrusy yuzu taste first, then raspberry.
 It was a nice blend, and the raspberry lingered afterwards.

 It did very well in the competition, with Silver for Best Taste and Best Texture, and Bronze for Best Ingredient Combinations and Most Unique.
 It was rated #3 Best White Chocolate (in a 3-way tie), and also received 4.5 stars.